 Sarah joined O2 4 years ago to lead the creation and development of their integrated campaign plan.
 Now, Sarah heads up the content team to ideate the strategy and creative across all facets of the O2 brand, resulting in O2 creating some of its most talked about content.
 This includes music and sport, Priority, launch of devices and propositions as well as b2b communication.
 Previously, Sarah worked in creative agencies, mainly Leo Burnett working on well-known retailers and international FMCG brands.
 Sarah was also Editor of their monthly journal, interviewed live on TV and regularly provided soundbites for various media titles.

-Before joining HSBC, Sarah worked in broadcast television, producing popular programmes such Masterchef and The One Show, as well as one-off documentaries.
+Before joining HSBC, Sarah worked in broadcast television, producing popular programmes such Masterchef and The One Show, before moving into employee communications.

 Head of corporate communications

 Chris is Head of Corporate Communications for London Sport, overseeing the agency’s media, PR, strategic communications and external relations activities.
 Having worked in the sport sector since 2013, Chris previously managed the Media and PR brief for the national gender equality charity, Women in Sport, where he led the development of the inaugural Women’s Sport Week campaign as well as the charity’s wider media lobbying efforts.

 A passionate advocate for the role of effective communications in achieving social change, Chris’ early career was spent establishing the marketing and communications function for a boutique professional services firm.

 Adam Vincenzini has more than 18 years’ experience in marketing and communications and is recognised a thought leader on storytelling in the digital age.